Audit Trail Frequently Asked Questions

 Can I print an audit trail report?
 Yes, the system can produce a report based on the results of queries

-If there is an inactivate user, will their activities remain in the audit trail?
+Will an inactivate users activities remain in the audit trail?
 Yes, their activity will still be in the system